 This part of the FMCSR prohibits a driver from operating a commercial motor vehicle without a commercial driver's license, which requires passing both written and driving skills tests.
 49 C.F.R. § 383.3 There are certain limited exceptions to this general prohibition.
 See id.
-Similarly, in Texas, the operation of certain vehicles are exempted from Texas commercial driver's license requirements.
+Similarly, in Texas, the operation of certain vehicles is exempted from Texas commercial driver's license requirements.
 TEX.
 TRANSP.
 CODE § 522.004.

-Under the FMCSR, a driver must pass a written test, evidencing the knowledge required in 49 C.F.R. § 383.11, as well as a driving skills test, evidencing those skills
+Under the FMCSR, a driver must pass a written test, evidencing the knowledge required in 49 C.F.R. § 383.111, as well as a driving skills test, evidencing those skills required in 49 C.F.R. § 383.113.
+49 C.F.R. § 383.71.
+The driving skills test must be conducted in a vehicle similar in type to the one the driver will be operating.
+Id.
+A driver applying for a commercial driver's license must: